 Host a celebratory giveaway

-If there’s one thing every audience is guaranteed to like, it’s a giveaway.
+If there’s one thing every audience is guaranteed to like, especially on Social Media Day, it’s a giveaway.
 After all, who can pass up free stuff?
 A giveaway can boost your existing audience engagement while simultaneously bringing in new followers, and it’s easier than you probably think to run one.
-Automating a giveaway on your Facebook page is easier than ever, so there’s really no downside.
+Automating a giveaway on your Facebook page is easier than ever, so there’s really no downside for time spent creating one.

 Here are a few things you can raffle off to your audience in celebration of Social Media Day: